sdetmharinavi/hnvtx/scripts/output.md

     purpose: "To manage user registration, login, session handling, and role-based access control (RBAC).",
     workflows: [
       {
-        title: "Workflow A: New User Registration & Onboarding",
+        title: "Workflow A: New User Registration & Onboarding Prompt",
         userSteps: [
-          "User fills out the form on `/signup` and submits.", "User receives a verification email and clicks the link.", "User is redirected to the app, logged in, and immediately taken to the `/onboarding` page.", "User fills in their first name, last name, and other details, then saves.", "User can now access the main dashboard.", ],
+          "User fills out the form on `/signup` and submits.", "User receives a verification email and clicks the link.", "User will log in and redirected to the `/dashboard` page.", "A welcome popup appears, prompting them to complete their profile.", "User can choose to 'Update Profile', 'Maybe Later', or 'Don't show again'.", ],
-        uiSteps: [
-          "On submit, user is redirected to `/verify-email`.", "After email verification, the `/onboarding` page is shown, not the dashboard.", "After saving onboarding form, user is redirected to `/dashboard`.", ],
+        uiSteps: ["On submit, user is redirected to `/verify-email`.", "After email verification, the `/auth/callback` route sends the user to `/dashboard`.", "On the dashboard, the `OnboardingPromptModal` appears if the profile is incomplete."],
         techSteps: [
           "`signUp` calls `supabase.auth.signUp`.",
-          "DB Trigger `on_auth_user_created` inserts into `user_profiles` with a default `first_name` of 'Placeholder'.", "Upon returning to the app after verification, the `Protected` component checks the user's profile.", "The `useUserProfileCheck` hook inside `Protected` finds the 'Placeholder' name.", "The `Protected` component's logic redirects the user to `/onboarding` instead of allowing access to the dashboard.", "The `OnboardingFormEnhanced` component updates the `user_profiles` table, removing the placeholder name.", "On subsequent visits, the `Protected` component sees a complete profile and grants access to the dashboard.", ],
+          'DB Trigger `on_auth_user_created` inserts a `user_profiles` record and adds `{"needsOnboarding": true}` to the `preferences` JSONB column.', "The `app/dashboard/page.tsx` component uses the `useGetMyUserDetails` hook.", "A `useEffect` checks if `profile.preferences.needsOnboarding` is `true` and if `profile.preferences.showOnboardingPrompt` is not `false`.", "If conditions are met, the modal's state is set to open.", "Clicking 'Don't show again' updates the `preferences` column, setting `showOnboardingPrompt: false`.", "Clicking 'Update Profile' navigates the user to the `/onboarding` page.", ],
       },
       {
         title: "Workflow B: User Login & Session Management",
-        userSteps: [
-          "User enters credentials on `/login` and clicks 'Sign in'.", ],
+        userSteps: ["User enters credentials on `/login` and clicks 'Sign in'."],
-        uiSteps: [
-          "Loading state shown.",
-          "On success, user is redirected to `/dashboard`.", "On failure, an error toast is displayed.", ],
+        uiSteps: ["Loading state shown.", "On success, user is redirected to `/dashboard`.", "On failure, an error toast is displayed."],
         techSteps: [
           "`signIn` function in `useAuth` calls `supabase.auth.signInWithPassword`.",
-          // THIS STEP IS NOW MORE ACCURATE
-          "The hook verifies that the response contains **no error** AND a valid **session object**.", "If verification fails (e.g., invalid credentials), an error toast is shown and the function returns `success: false`.", "If successful, Supabase returns a session with a JWT, which is stored in cookies.", "The `middleware.ts` refreshes the user's auth token on subsequent requests.", "The `useAuthStore` (Zustand) is updated by the `onAuthStateChange` listener, making the user session globally available in the frontend.", ],
+          "The hook verifies that the response contains no error AND a valid session object.", "If verification fails, an error toast is shown and the function returns `success: false`.", "If successful, Supabase returns a session with a JWT, which is stored in cookies.", "The `middleware.ts` refreshes the user's auth token on subsequent requests.", "The `useAuthStore` (Zustand) is updated by the `onAuthStateChange` listener, making the user session globally available.", ],
       },
       {